 I didn’t want to spend another year of my children’s precious naptime working on the book if I wasn’t going to make it any better.
 I felt lost, hopeless, and ready to quit.
 While I enjoyed writing and benefited from it in so many ways, I didn’t want to write stories only for myself; I wanted to write stories for other people too.

-I started looking for help from experienced writers
+I found my story with help from experienced writers

 So in a fit of writerly despair, I scoured the internet for someone who could guide me through fixing my book.
 After weeks of research, I contacted Ashly Hilst, an Author Accelerator certified book coach, and begged her to please, please, help me tell a story that works.
 (I don’t recommend this, by the way.
 I could have saved myself a lot of time by using Author Accelerator’s free matching service.)
 And help me, she did.